Classes and Academic Support COVID-19 FAQs for Students

 The usual absence policies and procedures apply for in-person, hybrid, online, and hyflex classes.
 If you are sick and cannot participate in classes or finish assignments, please notify your instructor via email as soon as possible.

-Each of our professional programs that offer or require internships or field placement work are engaging with external partners to determine capacity for our students for the 2020-2021 academic year.
-We are working with accrediting organizations and New York state for approved internship and field placement locations and activities to assure that students will have the necessary required hours.
-In addition, we will offer an extensive number of virtual internships, both internationally and domestically, through our new Innovation Center.
+Each of our professional programs that offer or require internships, clinical or field placement work are engaging with external partners to determine capacity for our students for the 2020-2021 academic year.
+We are working with accrediting organizations and New York state for approved internship, clinical and field placement locations and activities to assure that students will have the necessary required hours.